btskinner/rworkshop/_modules/modeling.md

 -----------

-To add quadratic and other polynomial terms to the model, use the `I()` function, which let’s you raise the term to the power you want in the regression using the caret (`^`) operator.
+To add quadratic and other polynomial terms to the model, use the `I()` function, which lets you raise the term to the power you want in the regression using the caret (`^`) operator.

-In the model below, we add both quadractic and cubic versions of the reading score term.
+In the model below, we add both quadractic and cubic versions of the reading score to the right-hand side.

 ``` r
 ## add polynomials